Stan0715World/php-test/hiring.fee-calculator-master/README.md

 Please **DO NOT** make a public repository for your solution as **we will instantly fail you**.
 Instead, when you are done working with your solution, simply run the `bin/submit` script provided.
 This will pack your solution into a tarball that you must send to us.
 You risk failing your test if you send your solution in a different way.

+## Solution Overview

+The provided implementation keeps the CLI entrypoint (`bin/calculate-fee`) lightweight by delegating the business rules to a reusable application service.
+A configuration-backed fee structure exposes ordered breakpoint series for 12- and 24-month terms, with rational arithmetic used to interpolate fees for loan amounts that fall between configured breakpoints.
+The resulting fee is rounded so that the combined loan and fee total is divisible by five pounds before the value is formatted with two decimal places and thousands separators.